RRRChangeche/Stanford-cs131-2020/README.md

 >
 > * The `zero_mean_cross_correlation` is not robust to change in lighting condition.
 >
-> * Imple,ent template matching by normalized Cross-correlation algorithm to search the target pattern in the source image.
+> * Implement template matching by normalized Cross-correlation algorithm to search the target pattern in the source image.

 ![2_1](fall_2020/hw1_release/2_1_output.png)
 ![1_4_3](fall_2020/hw1_release/2_2_output.png)